raghuio/DevSecOps-Studio/README.md

 DevSecOps Studio is one of its kind, self contained DevSecOps environment/distribution to help individuals in learning DevSecOps concepts.
 It takes lots of efforts to setup the environment for training/demos and more often, its error prone when done manually.
 DevSecOps Studio is easy to get started, mostly automatic and battle tested during our Practical DevSecOps Course at https://eracorp.io/devsecops/

-DevSecOps Studio project aims to reduce the time to bootstrap the environment and help you in concentrating on learning/teaching DevSecOps practices with the following features.
+DevSecOps Studio project aims to reduce the time to bootstrap the environment and help you in concentrating on learning DevSecOps practices with the below features.

-1. Easy to setup environment with just one command “vagrant up”
+1. Easy to setup environment with few commands
-2. Teaches Security as Code, Compliance as Code, Infrastructure as Code
+2. Covers Security as Code, Compliance as Code, Infrastructure as Code
-3. With built-in support for CI/CD pipeline
+3. With built-in support for CI/CD pipeline (i.e. gitlab)
-4. OS hardening using ansible
+4. Hardening infrastructure using ansible
 5. Compliance as code using Inspec
-6. QA security using ZAP, BDD-Security and Gauntlt
+6. QA security using ZAP
-7. Static tools like bandit, brakeman, windbags, gitrob, gitsecrets
+7. Static tools like bandit, brakeman,trufflehog, gitsecrets
-8. Security Monitoring using ELK stack.
-[TBD]

 > **Note:**

-> - We use this repo as companion to our [Practical DevSecOps course](https://eracorp.io/devsecops/).
+> - This repository is used as companion to our [DevSecOps course](https://eracorp.io/devsecops/).

-> - If you wish to join our course, please click on the above link.
+> - The contents on the this repository might vary from the original repository.

 ## How do I get set up? ###